 Hastings is a medium-sized city located in the state of Nebraska.
 With a population of 24,924 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

-Hastings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hastings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hastings are a mix of both white- and blue-collar jobs.
 Overall, Hastings is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hastings who work in management occupations (10.08%), office and administrative support (10.00%), and sales jobs (9.79%).